Spring sale: 25 per cent off all books on our website until 30 May with the code ‘SPRING2023’

 — Wayne Koestenbaum, author of Figure it Out

-— John Banville, Irish Times
+— John Banville, Times Literary Supplement

 Brian Dillon was born in Dublin in 1969.
 His books include Suppose a Sentence, Essayism, The Great Explosion (shortlisted for the Ondaatje Prize), Objects in This Mirror: Essays, I Am Sitting in a Room, Sanctuary, Tormented Hope: Nine Hypochondriac Lives (shortlisted for the Wellcome Book Prize) and In the Dark Room, which won the Irish Book Award for non-fiction.
 His writing has appeared in the Guardian, New York Times, London Review of Books, the New Yorker, New York Review of Books, frieze and Artforum.
 He has curated exhibitions for Tate and Hayward galleries.
 He lives in London.